fanyer/data2graphics/README.md

 ****

 #### Notifications
-This library aims at making it purely free to transfer between data and graphics .
+1. This library aims at making it purely free to transfer between data and graphics .
 The most common json struct is `config`, whose keys and values can be mostly customed.

+2. For regular graphics ,the most is draw in svg based on Cartesian coordinate system; For irregular graphics or more geometrical, the most  is draw in canvas based on Polar coordinate system.
 ****